Myles Straw Preview, Player Props: Guardians vs. Rays

 Myles Straw At The Plate

-- Straw is batting .239 with 16 doubles, three triples, a home run and 38 walks.
+- Straw is hitting .238 with 16 doubles, three triples, a home run and 38 walks.

-- He has hit a long ball in one of 124 games, and in 0.2% of his plate appearances.
+- He has gone deep in one of 125 games, and in 0.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.